Berlin: Government and politics

-German federal city state
+City state

-Since the German reunification on 3 October 1990, Berlin has been one of the three city-states of Germany among the present 16 federal states of Germany.
+Since German reunification on 3 October 1990, Berlin has been one of the three city-states among the present 16 states of Germany.
 The Abgeordnetenhaus von Berlin (House of Representatives) functions as the city and state parliament, which has 141 seats.
 Berlin's executive body is the Senate of Berlin (Senat von Berlin).
 The Senate consists of the Governing Mayor of Berlin (Regierender Bürgermeister), and up to ten senators holding ministerial positions, two of them holding the title of "Mayor" (Bürgermeister) as deputy to the Governing Mayor.